-We combine a unique natural experiment, the random assignment of male conscripts to either complete the military service or not, with unique self-collected survey data on people's preferences, their beliefs as well as their identity.
-In our main empirical specifications we compare individuals that were randomly assigned to complete the military service with others randomly assigned not to complete the military service.
+We shed light on these questions using a unique natural experiment in Spain.
+We study how exogenous variation in geographic mobility, i.e. the likelihood of temporarily moving to a different region for the military service, affects people's formation of identity.
+We combine a unique natural experiment, the random assignment of male conscripts to different locations throughout Spain, with unique self-collected survey data on people's preferences, their beliefs as well as their identity.
+In our main empirical specifications we compare individuals that were randomly assigned to complete the military service outside of their region of residence with others randomly assigned to complete it in their region of residence.